 What Makes Japanese Cool

-Japanese features four different kinds of characters: hiragana, katakana, kanji and romaji.
-If learning one type of script is cool, learning four types has to be cooler.
+Japanese features three different kinds of characters: hiragana, katakana and kanji.
+If learning one type of script is cool, learning three types has to be cooler.

 Japanese is another language isolate, meaning it doesn’t have any living language relatives.
 Major cool points for uniqueness!